Equivariant cohomology rings of the real flag manifolds: The main tools and strategy

-\begin{thm}[Leray-Borel description of cohomology of homogeneous spaces, \cite{Le49,Bo53a}] For compact connected Lie group $G$ and its connected closed subgroup $H$ containing the same maximal torus $T$, denote the Weyl groups of $G,H$ as $W_G,W_H$, and the symmetric algebra of the dual Lie algebra $\mathfrak{t}^*$ as $\mathbb{S}\mathfrak{t}^*$, then the cohomology of homogeneous space $G/H$ in $\Q$ coefficients can be given as:
+When a compact connected Lie group $G$ and its closed connected subgroup $H$ contain the same maximal torus, the rational cohomology ring of $G/H$ was described by Leray\,\cite{Le50}.
+If $H^*(G,\Z)$ and $H^*(H,\Z)$ have no $p$-torsions for a prime $p$ or no torsions at all, Borel\,\cite{Bo53a} showed that the description of the cohomology ring of $G/H$ also holds for $\F_p$ or $\Z$ coefficients.